Dietary Fiber: Benefits, Food Sources, and Gut Health

 The following meal plan is designed to reflect realistic eating patterns while consistently providing around 30 g of fiber per day.
 Breakfasts focus on fruits, seeds, and gluten-free whole grains.
 Lunches and dinners rely heavily on legumes, vegetables, and naturally gluten-free grains such as rice and quinoa.
 Snacks are simple additions like fruit, nuts, or hummus that gently boost fiber intake across the day.

 For example, a day might begin with chia pudding topped with berries, followed by a lentil and vegetable soup at lunch, and a quinoa and roasted vegetable stir-fry for dinner.
-Snacks such as apples with almonds or carrot sticks with hummus help bridge the gap to the daily fibre target without feeling excessive.
+Snacks such as apples with almonds or carrot sticks with hummus help bridge the gap to the daily fiber target without feeling excessive.

 Practical Tips for Increasing Fiber Intake

 Increasing fiber intake works best when done gradually.
 Adding one or two high-fiber foods per day allows the digestive system to adjust.
 Drinking enough water is equally important, as fiber absorbs fluid in the gut.
-Combining different fiber sources throughout the day, rather than relying on one large portion, improves tolerance and maximises health benefits.
+Combining different fiber sources throughout the day, rather than relying on one large portion, improves tolerance and maximizes health benefits.

 While fiber supplements such as psyllium husk can be helpful in specific clinical situations, whole foods remain the best option for most students.
-They provide fibre alongside vitamins, minerals, and protective plant compounds that supplements cannot fully replicate.
+They provide fiber alongside vitamins, minerals, and protective plant compounds that supplements cannot fully replicate.

 For practical guidance, food-based strategies, and common pitfalls, a full guide on how to increase fiber intake is available here.